 Moreover, if you had confidence issues as a mid-level manager, wouldn’t it make even more sense to hire a coach who has a coaching program for managers who lack confidence and want to increase it?

 It’s not much different than any service provider.
 Italian food is better at an Italian restaurant than at a cafeteria.
-Specialization is what’s make you a better coach because you’ve spent more time perfecting your specialty.
+Specialization is what makes you a better coach because you’ve spent more time perfecting your specialty.

 As you consider how to start a life coaching business, you’re not just adding a side hobby.
 You’re building a business.
 Yet, time and time again, many life coaches get certified, learn the ropes, and then forget they’re trying to run a real business.
 Many people make the mistake of starting a life coaching business, relying only on building one skill—life coaching.

 What many life coaches don’t realize is that they also need other skills to run a successful life coaching business.
 Learning how to operate a real business is just as important as learning the technical craft of life coaching.